If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 | Operator movement | Walks between stations for each step | Stays at one workstation |

-For small shops where one or two people do “everything”, this reduction in steps often matters more than pure cutting speed.
+For a small shop where one or two people do everything, reducing steps often matters more than pure cutting speed.
+This is why “multi-process workflow” can feel like a big upgrade.

 If you’re just starting, it’s easy to get overwhelmed by options.
-Here’s a simple upgrade path that works for most small businesses:
+Here’s a simple upgrade path that works for most small businesses.
+The key is to match the machine to what you actually sell — not what looks cool on social media.

 Step 1 – Start with a CO₂ Desktop (Most People)